ang-zeyu/infisearch/docs/src/indexer/indexing.md

 ## Mapping File Data to Fields

-The indexer is able to handle data from HTML, JSON, csv or txt files.
+The indexer is able to handle data from HTML, JSON, CSV, TXT, or PDF files.
 Support for each file type is provided by a "Loader" abstraction.

 You may configure loaders by **including them under the `loader_configs` key**, with any applicable options.